IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 ## <a name="profileConformance"></a>3.0 Metric Profile Certification

-As described more fully in the [Caliper 1.1 specification](#caliperSpec) the Caliper information model defines a number of metric profiles, each of which models a learning activity or a supporting activity that helps facilitate learning.
+As described more fully in the [Caliper Analytics&reg; Specification, version 1.1](#caliperSpec), the Caliper information model defines a number of metric profiles, each of which models a learning activity or a supporting activity that helps facilitate learning.
 Each profile provides a domain-specific set of terms for describing common user interactions.

 Each Caliper profile is also a unit of certification for Caliper [Sensor](#sensorDef) implementations.
 Any given Sensor may apply for certification for one or more of the Caliper Metric Profiles.
 In the subsections below, the Minimum Conformance and Restrictions sections specified for each Profile defines the corresponding conformance criteria in detail.

 The data emitted by a Sensor MUST conform to the syntactical restrictions defined in [Data Interchange Format](#dataFormat).
 Note that for all profiles, certain [Event](#event) properties are required and MUST be specified.
 Required properties include `id`, `type`, `actor`, `action`, `object` and `eventTime`.
 All other [Event](#event) properties are considered optional and need not be referenced.
 Adherence to the rules associated with each property referenced is mandatory.
 Each [Entity](#entity) participating in the [Event](#event) MUST be expressed either as an object or as a string corresponding to the [Entity](#entity) [IRI](#iriDef).
-The `action` vocabulary is limited to the supported actions described in the Caliper specification and no other.
+The `action` vocabulary is limited to the supported actions described in the [Caliper Analytics&reg; Specification, version 1.1](#caliperSpec), and no other.

 ### <a name="basicProfile"></a>3.1 Basic Profile
+The Caliper Basic Profile provides a generic [Event](#event) for describing learning or supporting activities that have yet to be modeled by Caliper.
+Any of the Caliper actions and entities described in the [Caliper Analytics&reg; Specification, version 1.1](#caliperSpec), can be used to describe the interaction between an `actor` and an `object`.

 #### Minimum Conformance
 Create and send a *generic* Caliper [Event](#event) to a target endpoint.